OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 You should open the outgoing connections to these services.

 Step 9.
-Stop and Restart Services
+Stop and Restart Services (Optional)
 ================================================================================

-.. todo:: IMHO It doesn't fit here anywhere.

 To stop, start or restart any of the listed individual :ref:`services <frontend_services>`, follow the examples below for a selected service: